Find Funding

 Deadline: Any time

 Joint workshops help lay the groundwork for future international collaborative research.
-They allow faculty and students to leverage complementary research strengths and increase their access to the unique capabilities of other international institutions.
+They allow faculty members and students to leverage complementary research strengths and increase their access to the unique capabilities of other international institutions.
 The Office of the Vice-President, International will provide up to $5000 to help facilitate a joint research workshop.
 Please note: workshop organizers must demonstrate a match of $10,000 in order to be eligible for the full $5000.

 For complete details, visit the VPI Call for Proposals page.